trottar/scrivener-latex/PhDThesis.md

     \end{tikzpicture}
 \end{minipage}

-Above is a rough timeline of the accelerators and colliders that lead to the eventual construction of the Continuous Wave Electron Accelerator Facility (CEBAF) \cite{cahn_experimental_1989}.
+Above is a rough timeline of the accelerators and colliders that lead to the eventual construction of the Continuous Wave Electron Accelerator Facility (CEBAF) [\cite{cahn_experimental_1989}].
 In the early 1990s, the Continuous Wave Electron Accelerator Facility (CEBAF) was completed and subsequently named Thomas Jefferson National Accelerator Facility (Jlab), operated by SURA/PAE Applied Technologies for the U.S. Department of Energy.
 In the 2000s, an upgrade to the CEBAF’s 6 GeV accelerator was approved and commissioning experiments began in the Spring of 2018.
 The KaonLT (E12-09-011) experiment was performed in Hall C at Jlab, running from September to December of 2018, with three weeks off for the SIDIS experiments (E12-09-002 and E12-09-017), and continuing from March to April of 2019.

-## Accelerator{#Section-2.1}
+\markedsection{Accelerator}{Accelerator}\label{Chapter-2-1}

 Since 1995, the CEBAF at Jlab has been cornerstone to medium energy nuclear research.
 CEBAF uses a high intensity continuous wave (CW) beam to deliver electrons to four experimental halls (Halls A, B, C, and D).
-In reality, this CW beam is not truly continuous, rather contains an intrinsic microstructure of ~2 ps short beam pulses that occur at a fundamental frequency ($f_0$) of 1497 MHz \cite{reece_continuous_2016}.
+In reality, this CW beam is not truly continuous, rather contains an intrinsic microstructure of ~2 ps short beam pulses that occur at a fundamental frequency ($f_0$) of 1497 MHz [\cite{reece_continuous_2016}].
 This is a result of the Radio-Frequency (RF) power used in the SRF resonant cavities which allows for four sequential electron bunches that are subsequently sent to the four halls.

 \input{figures/texs/fig:2-1_cebaf12gev.tex}

-Each electron bunch is sent into the injector beamline, where they are accelerated anywhere between 67 to 123 MeV, depending on the desired beam energy \cite{pilat_12_2012}.
+Each electron bunch is sent into the injector beamline, where they are accelerated anywhere between 67 to 123 MeV, depending on the desired beam energy [\cite{pilat_12_2012}].
 From here, they are sent to the north linac where they are accelerated further by 1.1 GeV.
 The beam is then steered by the east arc into the south linac where they gain an additional 1.1 GeV.
 Finally, the beam is steered back to the north linac by the west arc where it can repeat this cycle.
 The beam can be recirculated up to a total of five times, where each recirculation is known as a pass.
 These passes correspond to the following beam energies: 1-pass (2.2 GeV), 2-pass (4.4 GeV), 3-pass (6.6 GeV), 4-pass (8.8 GeV), 5-pass (12.1 GeV).

 Once the desired beam energy is obtained, it can be diverted to the halls by using separators which are located at the end of the south linac.
-In the 6 GeV era, a photo-cathode electron gun used three lasers pulsing at 500 MHz (i.e. $f_0$/3) which were eventually separated and directed to each respective hall \cite{kazimi_operational_2019}.
+In the 6 GeV era, a photo-cathode electron gun used three lasers pulsing at 500 MHz (i.e. $f_0$/3) which were eventually separated and directed to each respective hall [\cite{kazimi_operational_2019}].
 After the 12 GeV upgrade, which includes the addition of Hall D, there had to be a new beam pattern constructed in order to allow simultaneous beam in all four halls.
 This new pattern included modifications to the injector system and the RF separator extraction system.
 The injector system added a fourth laser as well as a new 250 MHz pulse rate while the RF extraction system had less straightforward changes as a pass-dependent fix was implemented.
 For lower passes and when only Halls A, B, C are at the highest passes, the laser pulses remained at 500 MHz.
 In the situation where all four halls are running at the highest pass (i.e. 5-pass), they are operating at 250 MHz.
 To allow this a new separator called the “5th pass separator”, was added which operates at 750 MHz.
 This “5th pass separator” (see figure \ref{fig:2-1_cebaf12gev}) sends the separated beam around the 10th west arc to Hall D.

-## Hall C Beam Line{#Section-2.2}
+\markedsection{Hall C Beam Line}{Hall C Beam Line}\label{Chapter-2-2}

-Halls C accepts the beam through a long pipe that starts at the Beam Switch Yard (BSY) and ends at the transport line \cite{sta_jeerson_2019}.
+Halls C accepts the beam through a long pipe that starts at the Beam Switch Yard (BSY) and ends at the transport line [\cite{sta_jeerson_2019}].
 In order to reach the hall, the beam is bent in the Hall C arc (see figure \ref{fig:2-2_hallc_arc}) using a series of eight dipole magnets.
 From there, it enters the Hall C alcove where it passes the Compton and $\text{M\o{}ller}$ polarimeters to check the polarity of the beam.
 At this point, the beam has entered the hall where it will travel to the scattering chamber and, any beam not incidented off the target, will end its journey in the beam dump.

 \input{figures/texs/fig:2-2_hallc_arc.tex}